Autoimmunity in sport: case study of a recreational marathon runner – Amy Desborough

 Most published case studies detail clear intervention strategies and happy endings.
 Ian Craig shares two very contrasting clients with challenging cases whom he recently had the fortune to learn from.
 I might consider sharing with you a perfect case study in which I outline the case history and challenges of the individual, followed by a […]

-Stress and Overtraining in Cyclist – Ian Craig
+Stress and overtraining in a cyclist – Ian Craig

 Lee was a 42-year-old competitive cyclist who, despite having a well-designed training programme (from his club coach) and being very dedicated to his sport, had experienced deterioration in performance over the past two seasons.
 He had been putting the same effort into his training but gaining less of a training effect than in previous years […]